snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/previous-versions/javascript-tracker-v3/plugins/web-vitals/index.md

 ## Plugin options

-The Web Vitals plugin can be initialized with a couple of options allowing for customizing its behaviour:
+The Web Vitals plugin can be initialized with a couple of options allowing for customizing its behavior:

 | Option | Type | Description | Default value |
 | :--------------:| :------: | :----------------------------------------------------------------------------------------------------------------: | :------: |